 - Property repair bills or replacement receipts – If the accident damaged or destroyed your property (like a vehicle or cellphone, for instance), keep damage estimates, repair bills or receipts showing replacement costs to help prove these losses for a future claim.

 Of course, evidence beyond the above may also be needed to support a personal injury case and bring it to a successful resolution.
 A lawyer at the Amaro Law Firm can explain the evidence you need to prove liability and damages for your claim.
-That can be essential to setting your case up for success and the maximum recovery available.
+That can be essential to setting your case up for success and any possible recovery.

 A Houston Personal Injury Lawyer at the Amaro Law Firm Is Ready to Help You: Contact Us Today